Regal Fritillary

 Similar species

-The Regal Fritillary is very different from the other fritillaries when you get good looks at the butterfly, but the Aphrodite Fritillary can be extremely dark below, especially in poor lighting.
+The Regal Fritillary is very different from the other fritillaries when you get a good look at the butterfly, but the Aphrodite Fritillary can be extremely dark below, especially in poor lighting.
 More than once I have been excited to see a Regal Fritillary that turned out to be a dark Aphrodite hunkered down in the grass.
-The Regal Fritillary below has much bolder and larger white markings than the Aphrodite Fritillary.
+The Regal Fritillary below has much bolder and larger white markings than the Aphrodite.

 Habitat